-The purpose of CPE is to support and develop expertise in assessment and enhancement when competence and/or performance are to be assessed.
+The purpose of CPE is to support and develop expertise in assessment and enhancement of physician clinical competence and/or performance.

 ARTICLE III: MEMBERSHIP

-Membership in CPE is open to organizations and individuals throughout the world who are engaged in or interested in assessment and enhancement when competence and/or performance, in instances in which there is a need to assess, and potentially enhance, such skills.
+Membership in CPE is open to organizations and individuals throughout the world who are engaged in or interested in the assessment and educational enhancement of physician clinical competence and/or performance, in instances in which there is a need to assess, and potentially enhance, such skills.

 Section 1: Categories of Membership

 a.
 Organizational Membership is open to programs that provide in-depth, comprehensive assessments of individual physicians with or with/out remediation services.
 Comprehensive assessment is understood as the assessment of broad range of skills necessary for the provision of quality medical care, and is not limited to assessment of health status only.
-An organization shall become an active member upon determination by the Board of Directors that the organization fulfills organizational member criteria, based on review of application materials, and payment of such dues as the Board may set from time to time.
+An organization shall become an active member upon determination by the Board of Directors that the organization fulfills organizational member criteria, based on review of application materials, and payment of such dues as established by the Board.
 Each organizational member shall be entitled to designate up to five individuals at the time of acceptance to CPE to be active members within this category; these individuals can be changed or updated at the time of membership renewal.
 Each active member will be eligible for one vote.
-Such membership is not transferable.
+Such membership is not transferable during the membership year.

 b.
-General Membership is open to any person, who has an interest in the field of physician enhancement.
-A person shall become a general member upon supplying information and paying such dues as the Board may set from time to time.
-All general members shall be eligible to vote and to hold office.
+General Membership is open to any person, who has an interest in the field of physician assessment and/or educational enhancement.
+A person shall become a general member upon supplying information and paying such dues as established by the Board.
+All general members shall be eligible to vote and hold office.
 Such membership is not transferable.

 c.
 Emeritus Membership is open to any person who is retired and was a CPE member for ten years prior to retirement.
 Emeritus members may take an active part in the affairs of CPE, including serving on committees, but cannot vote and cannot hold office.
 They are exempt from annual dues.
 Definition of the term “retired” may be established by the Board.

 d.
 Honorary Membership may be conferred by the Board on any person who has made a significant contribution to CPE.
 Such members shall be non-voting members and are exempt from dues.
 Such members shall not be eligible to hold office.